To begin onboarding and working with data in Splunk Cloud Platform, review the following general steps.

 Review the following resources before onboarding your data.

-- 4 main ways to Get Data In.
+- Awesome admins: Get Data In.
 Watch this Tech Talk to learn about getting data in from any Linux or Windows host, how to create lossless syslog ingress or TCP data ingress over any port from any custom application or use case, and using APIs to send or receive data.

 - What data can I index?
 The Splunk platform can index any and all IT, streaming, machine, and historical data.
-To set up indexing, you point Splunk at a data source, fill out information about that source, and then that source becomes a data input.
-Splunk indexes the data stream and transforms it into a series of events that you can view and search right away, with no structuring necessary.
+To set this up, you would point Splunk at a data source, fill out information about that source, and then that source becomes a data input.
+Splunk indexes the data stream and transforms it into a series of events that you can view and search right away - no structuring necessary.

 Onboarding your data